11th Parachute Brigade (France): Order of battle

 At the time, there were no regiments of the Foreign Legion in the newly enacted division.
-On October 1, 1963; the division integrated the BOMAP (Airborne Operational Mobile Base).
+On October 1, 1963, the division integrated the BOMAP (Airborne Operational Mobile Base).

 11th Division – 11e DIV

 On December 1, 1963, the 11th Light Intervention Division merged with the 9th Colonial Infantry Division and became the 11th Division.
-Starting July 1966 and excluding elements of Division support; the unit activated and operated around three distinct Brigades, the 9th Marine Infantry Brigade at Saint-Malo, the 20th Airborne Brigade (20e BAP) at Toulouse and the 25th Airborne Brigade (25e BAP) at Pau.
+From July 1966 and excluding elements of Division support, the division activated and consisted of three Brigades: the 9th Marine Infantry Brigade at Saint-Malo, the 20th Airborne Brigade (20e BAP) at Toulouse and the 25th Airborne Brigade (25e BAP) at Pau.

-A support battalion, the 61e BS was created on February 1, 1964, at Auch.
+A support battalion, the 61e BS, was created on February 1, 1964, at Auch.
 The 61e BS supervised health services and provisions in the Division.
-In March, the 61st Airborne Signals Battalion (61e BTAP) steps in at Pau and regroups the existing transmission companies.
+In March, the 61st Airborne Signals Battalion (61e BTAP) steps in at Pau and absorbs the existing signals and communication companies.

-In July 1966, the 11th Division reached 16,000 men and was composed of two brigades (the 20e BAP at Toulouse and the 25e BAP at Pau) forming five parachute regiments.
+In July 1966, the 11th Division reached 16,000 men and consisted of two brigades (the 20e BAP at Toulouse and the 25e BAP at Pau) with five parachute regiments.